mjfroehlich/asana_utils/README.md

 the user the additional task of organising new tasks in batch, which can be quite a nuisance when using Asana extensively...

-`Another great blog post I should read at some point t:2read s:later` is just so helpful in not congesting the new tasks bucket.
+`<some blog post I need to read at some point> t:2read s:later` is just so helpful in not congesting the new tasks bucket.